This job is sometimes referred to by alternative titles

 Progression and specialisations

-Farm workers may progress into farm management positions, or become self-employed farmers.
+Farm workers may progress into farm management positions, such as stock/block manager and farm manager, or become self-employed farmers.
 Others may become farm consultants, sell agricultural products, or work in other areas of the agriculture industry.

 Farm workers may specialise in areas such as: